ON THIS DAY 20 YEARS AGO - Nadhra Rising, a Blossoming Belly-Nerd in Home-Sewn Spangles

 During my performance, I saw the look on the owner's face: Oh, crap.
 I had forgotten how much everybody loves watching her dance.
 So before the end of the night, I made sure that he understood I hadn't blown my gig off, that my roommate had been opportunistic that night and threw me under the bus.
 He hired me back on the spot.

 Between performing there and Mataam Fez, the other local Moroccan restaurant, I danced every Friday and Saturday night (except for big stage shows), as well as private parties.
 It wasn't unheard of for me to perform three to four nights a week for most of a month.

 But something was changing drastically in my dancing, and it had nothing to do with my swankier, encrusted costumes.

 Suzanna del Vecchio's Retreat at Grand Lake, CO

-Blissfully exhausted from the morning's classes, I need solitude to let it all sink in, so I skip out on the afternoon yoga session and head outside.
-A little dirt and a skinned knee and wrist, and I arrive where I yearned to be from the moment I spied it--out on the biggest rock in the middle of the river with my tiny pocket-journal.
+Now blissfully exhausted from the morning's classes, I need solitude to let it all sink in, so I skip out on the afternoon yoga session and head outside.
+A little dirt and a skinned knee and wrist later, and I arrive where I yearned to be from the moment I spied it--out on the biggest rock in the middle of the river with my tiny pocket-journal.